Our ethical elephant experience in Thailand: the Mahouts Elephant Foundation.

 The welcome ceremony and meal times in the village

 We were treated to a ceremony to welcome us to the village, before eating our first meal that night.
-The ceremony consisted of a blessing being spoken as a woolen bracelet was tied around all of our wrists.
+The ceremony consisted of a blessing being spoken as a woolen bracelet was tied around our wrists.
 The bracelet had to remain attached for our entire stay in the village, for it to bring luck and good fortune to us.

 Our hosts cooked the meals for us in their home and brought them over to us, but did not eat with us as the Foundation staff did.
 In their culture, eating with guests is not the norm; watching them eat and then eating once they are finished is.
 We found this quite uncomfortable at first, as it felt very strange to be watched as we ate!
-But it was something we had to accept, as it is the way of the shy Hill Tribe people.
+But it was something we had to accept, as it is the way of these people.

 Meeting the elephant herd